Indiana Conference of Mayors

 The Indiana Conference of Mayors (ICOM) is a non-partisan affiliate group of Aim designed exclusively for mayors.
 ICOM convenes regularly during Aim events and hosts an annual gathering each summer that is equal parts classroom education, networking, and idea-sharing.

-Greenwood Mayor Mark Myers Elected 2017-18 Indiana Conference of Mayors President
+Richmond Mayor Dave Snow Elected 2018-19 Indiana Conference of Mayors President

-INDIANAPOLIS, September 6 – At its annual meeting held last month in South Bend, the Indiana Conference of Mayors (ICOM) elected Greenwood Mayor Mark Myers president of the organization.
-Myers took office immediately and will serve for one year in the position.
+INDIANAPOLIS, July 25, 2-18 – At its annual meeting held last month in Lawrenceburg, the Indiana Conference of Mayors (ICOM) elected Richmond Mayor Dave Snow president of the organization.
+Snow took office immediately and will serve for one year in the position.

 Formed in 1998, the Indiana Conference of Mayors (ICOM), is an affiliate of Aim, the advocacy group for Indiana’s cities and towns.
 Its purpose is to give special focus on the needs and concerns of the elected chief executives of Indiana’s 120 cities.